seydem-dev/waffle/README.md

 # ETH to USD Price Conversion

-**With Price Converter you can retrieve the latest price of ETH in USD (in WEI, only look at the first 4 digits, maybe the first 6 if you want decimals too), which are provided by the amazing Chainlink oracles.**
+**With Price Converter you can retrieve the latest price of ETH in USD in WEI (only look at the first 4 digits, maybe the first 6 if you want decimals too), which are provided by the AMAZING Chainlink oracles.**

 ```
 AggregatorV3Interface.sol